 Encourage your DevOps teams to develop and exploit APIs with well-defined, versioned interfaces, for it is the best way to avert technical debt.
 APIs establishes a loose coupling between applications, so DevOps teams can make changes quickly without impacting the existing structure.
 This makes it easier to dole out new products and features faster, with less risk and technical debt.

-Organizations ought to address technical debt to have a successful DevOps journey.
+Organizations ought to address technical debt to have a successful journey.
 This requires management to make ‘reducing technical debt’ a priority.
 Appreciate the employees taking the initiative for the same.
-Running towards technical debt rather than away from it will set you up for DevOps success.
+Running towards technical debt rather than away from it will set you up for the success of DevOps.
 Reach out to us to help you realize your business goals by reducing the technical debt that is bogging down your organization down.